 - Maintain a valid passport.

-- Refrain from unauthorized employment.
+- Refrain from engaging in unauthorized employment.

 - Make satisfactory progress in a program of study.

-Course Work Outside the United States
+Coursework Outside the United States

 Failure to Maintain Status

-- Unauthorized employment
+- Engaging in unauthorized employment